ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 `ct.room` points to the current room object.
 :::

-Do the same to asteroids, too.
+Do the same for asteroids, too.
 Change the number of given score points as you wish.

 If you launch the game, you may notice a small black number in the top-left corner which changes as asteroids and enemy ships get destroyed.
 But this doesn't look nice, so it is a good time to make some styling.